xiakehc/BikeCtrip/README.md

 # Bike
-If the bike you are interested, welcome to contact me.
+If the bike you are interested, welcome to contact me.\n QQ:1062120982\n
-QQ:1062120982
-Email:melody1988@live.cn
+Email:melody1988@live.cn\n
 # End